 👍 Make sure they are open to the pitch before you begin!
 If someone opts into your email list or interest list, that’s one thing, because they have indicated an interest in your work.
 Note: if you get an email from me it’s because you signed up for it! 🙂 However: Random cold emails that go straight to an unrealistic pitch?
 In the words of Madmen: That’s “Not great, Bob.”
 Don’t do it.

 👍 Be honest.
 It’s okay to sell your system, but don’t pretend you are doing it because you care, when you are obviously sending out an unsolicited junk form letter.
 That just feels gross.

 👍 Don’t make over-the-top promises, as they will turn people off.
 Focus on what you *can* deliver, your clients will like you more for it!

-Okay, hope this helps you as you get out there and make offers with your coaching, and if you need more sales help, I’m linking here to a fun blog I wrote in 2016 about some of MY major sales mistakes.
+Okay, hope this helps you as you get out there and make offers with your coaching, and if you need more sales help, I’m linking here to a fun blog I wrote awhile back about some of MY major sales mistakes.
 Because I’m definitely not perfect, and it’s only fair I highlight some of my big fails.
 So enjoy!

 Need more sales help?
 No problem!

 Learn why people don’t actually buy life coaching, and how to frame the offer for your services instead, in this in-depth free training.
 No opt-in necessary, just click and go!